Learning Center October 4, 2021 Updated Date: January 16, 2025

 Security teams must develop a way to best use the feeds.
 For example, depending on the particular feed, the data may be raw, contain a mix of relevant and irrelevant details, and may not include a clear indication of what to do with the threat information to avoid or mitigate an attack.
 To handle this, security professionals may use the feeds to generate automatic alerts, or they may integrate these feeds with other security tools, leveraging built-in threat response capabilities and automation.

-Because the threat landscape is constantly changing and growing increasingly complex, security analysts need the real-time actionable intelligence that comes from a threat intelligence feed if they want to stay one step ahead of bad actors.
+Because the threat landscape is constantly changing and growing increasingly complex, security analysts need the real-time actionable intelligence that comes from a threat intelligence feed to stay one step ahead of bad actors.
 Basic security measures simply aren’t enough.

-Staying informed on the current state of cyber threats via threat intelligence also provides teams with timely and accurate data, reduces time spent on data collecting, and allows for proactive threat mitigation.
+Staying informed on the current state of cyber threats via threat intelligence also provides teams with timely and accurate data, reduces time spent collecting data, and allows for proactive threat mitigation.

 Automating the more tedious parts of threat intelligence and integrating threat intelligence with your existing security programs and solutions improves your team’s ability to identify and respond to threats with enriched insights.
 This frees up time, allows you to extend the lifespan of legacy solutions, and even helps maximize your ROI.

 Threat intelligence feeds allow organizations to create metrics that quantify and rank threats, enabling them to prioritize the most significant potential vulnerabilities.
-Information from these feeds also helps security teams learn about the methods used by potential hackers, allowing them to better protect against them.
+Information from these feeds also helps security teams learn about potential hackers’ methods, allowing them to better protect against them.

-Ultimately this leads to better allocation of time and resources used for threat management, improving monitoring, threat identification, and incident response times, and making it possible to address security threats proactively before they become a problem.
+Ultimately, this leads to better allocation of time and resources used for threat management, improved monitoring, threat identification, and incident response times, and the ability to address security threats proactively before they become a problem.

 Threat information is the collection of data in its rawest form.
-They are insights into the latest trends and tactics that malicious actors can use against your organization’s security.
-But they lack a layered approach with contextual insight, cyber attack attribution, or any human element or oversight.
-Threat information becomes threat intelligence once that data has been processed and analyzed to paint a fuller picture of a malicious actor’s motives and behavior.
-This data is more actionable, and allows for your organization to efficiently devote resources to specific and relevant problems.
+It provides insights into the latest trends and tactics that malicious actors can use against your organization’s security.
+However, it lacks a layered approach with contextual insight, cyber attack attribution, or any human element or oversight.
+Threat information becomes threat intelligence once the data has been processed and analyzed to paint a fuller picture of a malicious actor’s motives and behavior.
+This data is more actionable and allows your organization to efficiently devote resources to specific and relevant problems.

 SecurityScorecard’s global security intelligence engine scans the internet to identify vulnerabilities, makes use of honeypots and sinkholes, and combines its findings with data from commercial and open-source threat feeds.
 Collecting millions of data points and using advanced machine learning made the industry’s most comprehensive and relevant security intelligence database possible.

-SecurityScorecard’s Security Data provides an unparalleled breadth and depth of cybersecurity information that enables continuous monitoring of risk posture, scaling of risk management programs, and reduction of costs.
+SecurityScorecard’s Security Data provides an unparalleled breadth and depth of cybersecurity information that enables continuous monitoring of risk posture, scaling of risk management programs, and cost reduction.

 SecurityScorecard’s Security Data product is a global security intelligence engine that leverages a number of threat intelligence feeds to provide the world’s most comprehensive source of cybersecurity data.

-Why do we use a threat intelligence feed?
+Why should we use a threat intelligence feed?

-Threat intelligence feeds are commonly used to store valuable information that could lend insight into vulnerabilities an organization could have.
-It is an important cybersecurity tool that can play various roles within an organization.
+Threat intelligence feeds are commonly used to store valuable information that can lend insight into an organization’s vulnerabilities.
+They are an important cybersecurity tool that can play various roles within an organization.

 What is meant by threat intelligence?

-Threat intelligence is the collection of historical data, knowledge from other sources, and predictions into trends.
-It can be used to guide future decision-making processes when it comes to cybersecurity.
+Threat intelligence is the collection of historical data, knowledge from other sources, and predictions about trends.
+It can be used to guide future decision-making processes in cybersecurity.

-Open source threat intelligence feeds include data that comes from areas such as local and national media, or white papers and reports.
-Most open-source threat intelligence feeds focus on one specific security area or type of threat.
+Open-source threat intelligence feeds include data from sources such as local and national media or white papers and reports.
+Most feeds focus on one specific security area or type of threat.

 How can I implement a threat intelligence feed?

+Threat intelligence feeds are a critical component of any effective security strategy, providing comprehensive coverage of the evolving cyber threat landscape.
 There are many programs that can help your organization develop and maintain a threat intelligence feed specific to the needs of your organization.
-SecurityScorecard’s Security Data solution can help build actionable insights into the next move your organization should be making when it comes to cybersecurity.